meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ### Implementing deletion

 The requirement states that searching for a deleted key raises a `KeyError`.
 But how can we put that into a property?
 One way is to use our `some_sorted_dicts()` generator from earlier and let Hypothesis draw one of the keys for deletion.
-We would then delete that key and ensure searching raises a `KeyError`.
+We then delete that key and ensure searching raises a `KeyError`.

 To draw a key to delete, we could use `composite` again to create a composite strategy.
 This strategy would yield a sorted dictionary, the dictionary of expected contents, and a key to delete.
 However, in this case, it makes more sense to use the built-in [`data`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.data) strategy from Hypothesis.
 This strategy comes with the `draw` method and we can use it to sample a value from a generator _during the test_.